hugoroy/blog/tosdr-in-action-owned.md

 > non-exclusive, royalty-free and fully paid basis.
 > [Source](https://groups.google.com/d/topic/tosdr/_gI8wQ3PZ2M/discussion)

-## Which services let you keep the most rights?
+## Which terms of service are fair?

 Do not get fooled.
 Some businesses *do* get broad rights on your published content when you “accept” their terms of service.
 Your